Did e’er such love and sorrow meet,

 Then Jesus came out, wearing the crown of thorns and the purple robe.
 And Pilate said to them, “Behold the Man!”
 (Jn.
 19:5)

 Behold the Man!
 The perfect man, friend of sinners, love so divine He willingly suffered and died that we may live with Him.
 As we ponder the crown of thorns on our Savior’s head, let us consider the thorns of sin that encumber our lives.
 The torments, the difficulties, the challenges.
 Jesus took upon Himself God’s righteous anger for our sins.
 Let us leave our twisted crown of thorns and sin with Jesus.
 Because He took our sins upon Himself, we can live our lives as His blood-bought children.
 He paid the highest price possible for the object of His love—mankind.
 Praise God, the story doesn’t end there.
 He rose from the grave.
 He lives.
-We have 24/7 access to His throne of grace.
+He has given us access to Him at His throne of grace, anytime, anywhere.
 Let us seek a deeper, more meaningful, and better understanding of the incomprehensible price our Savior paid for us.

 Are you prepared to be mocked, rejected, and beaten for your faith?
 This evil world is not in accord with a life yielded to God.
 That was true when Jesus walked on earth over 2000 years ago and it is true today.
 Remember, the mountain closest to heaven is also the one most beaten by the storms.
 Will you take up today’s challenge to honor your Savior with your life?
-If so, tell this to Jesus and ask Him for His help.
-If you mean it, He will come alongside you and lead you in the way that He would have you to go.
+If so, tell this to Jesus and ask Him to help you mean it.
+He will come alongside you and lead you in the way that He would have you to go.
 “Did e’er such love and sorrow meet, or thorns compose so rich a crown?”